A visual tool for creative teams to plan, present, communicate and share the collection

 Stakeholder interviews, mapping, use cases, company strategy

-Collaborating closely with a strategic designer and researched, we conducted a comprehensive research phase that included stakeholder interviews, mapping user flows and workflows, analysing use cases, and aligning with the company’s broader strategy.
+Collaborating closely with a strategic designer and researcher, we conducted a comprehensive research phase that included stakeholder interviews, mapping user flows and workflows, analysing use cases, and aligning with the company’s broader strategy.
 We also dug into the document outputs and uncovered key user pain points and needs.

 Based on our comprehensive research, we identified several challenges on both the user and strategic organisational level.
 With 3 of the most important ones.